harshitv804/Simple-Website-Blocker-using-Python-GUI/README.md

 ![Screenshot_3](https://user-images.githubusercontent.com/100853494/169704759-ea7a9da0-61ac-44ce-9bc1-2b1339954e27.png)

 This is a mini project for my college.
-The program is directly converted to an executable file, hence this can't be used for further development.
+This python program was directly converted to an `.exe` file, hence this can't be used for further development.
 Feel free to download and use it.

 ## Note: